bauerDOTuzh/llm_bug_detection/readme.md

 ### Folder: `./0_dataset_creation`

-- **Purpose**: This folder contains the code to extract the dataset for the task of bug detection in code.
+This folder contains the code to extract the dataset for the task of bug detection in code.

-- **Files**:
+- **Notebooks**:
-  - `01gather_data.ipynb`: Jupyter Notebook containing the code to gather data from the NIST database and save it.
+  - `01gather_data.ipynb`: Jupyter Notebook containing the code to gather data from the CVE catalog (NIST database).
   - `02create_files.ipynb`: Contains the code to create the files for the dataset via GitHub scraping.
 - **Output**: The product of these two scripts are three CSV files containing single commit files of CWE-79, CWE-89, and CWE-22.
+These files are saved in `1_all_files_analysis/cve_data`.

 ### Folder: `./1_all_files_analysis`

-This folder contains various scripts and data files for analyzing the dataset and evaluating different models for bug detection.
+This folder contains the scripts, data files, and analysis results for the first experiment of RQ2 (RQ2.1) and the RQ1 experiments.

-#### Key Files and Scripts

-- **Data Folder**: `cve_data`:
+- **Data Folder: `cve_data`**
-  - `files_CWE-22.csv`, `files_CWE-79.csv`, `files_CWE-89.csv`: Contain the vulnerabilities (and their patches) we extracted for each CWE.
+  - `files_CWE-22.csv`, `files_CWE-79.csv`, `files_CWE-89.csv`: Contain the vulnerabilities (and their patches) we extracted for each CWE from the CVE catalog.

 - **Python Scripts**:
-  - `run_prompts.py`: Calls all available models based on the input (model, desired CWE number).
-  - `analyse_results.ipynb`: Concatenates all needed results and performs analysis on the data.
+  - `run_prompts.py`: Sends the bug localization prompts for a given LLM and CWE number (provided as parameters), saving the results in the `model_outputs` subfolder.
+The subfolder `cache` also contains other intermediate results obtained by prompting the GPT models.
+  - `analyse_results.ipynb`: For each LLM it computes the accuracy, precision, recall, and other statistics (i.e., logistic regressions) to answer RQ1 and RQ2.1 and understand the impact of bug position and file size on in-file vulnerability localisation.
+The visualisations are saved in the subfolder `results`.
-  - `count_functions.py`: Computes functions' statistics: number per file and average size.
+  - `count_functions.py`: Computes functions' statistics (number per file and average size) on the data provided in the subfolder `cve_data`.

-#### Cached Model Outputs

-- **Data Folder**: `model_outputs`
-  - Contains results across all models.

 ### Folder: `./2_code_in_the_haystack`

-This folder contains various scripts, data files, and analysis results for evaluating different models for bug detection and performing comprehensive analysis on the dataset.
+This folder contains the scripts, data files, and analysis results for the second (code-in-the-haystack) experiment of RQ2 (RQ2.2).

-#### Subfolders and Key Files

-- **Subfolder: `runs`**
-  - Contains all runs performed for each model.

-- **Python Script: `create_files_with_padding.ipynb`**
-  - Deploys an algorithm that creates files given source files, adding necessary padding.

 - **Subfolder: `source_files`**
-  - Contains 15 source files organized by programming languages.
+  - Contains 15 source files organised by programming languages.
   - Each file has an assigned ID and contains multiple versions:
     - **originalFile**: The original, unmodified file.
     - **originalBuggy**: The smallest buggy snippet identified (on the function level).